Alexander AzadganAdjunct Professor

-In addition to having lingual skills in five languages (fluent in three), I possess a strong cultural and technical proficiency in diverse international business practices and possess in-depth familiarity & first-hand experience with various European, Middle-Eastern, and Far-Eastern (Asian) socio-economic mindsets, management styles & practices, norms, values, beliefs, socio-economic traits, and general business ways and means practices.
+In addition to having lingual skills in five languages (fluent in three), I possess a strong cultural and technical proficiency in diverse international business practices and possess in-depth familiarity and first-hand experience with various European, Middle-Eastern, and Far-Eastern (Asian) socio-economic mindsets, management styles and practices, norms, values, beliefs, socio-economic traits, and general business ways and means.

 Furthermore, I have over 20 years of supervisory, management and consulting experience (in diversified roles - depending on the nature of the project) with several Fortune 500 companies such as Toshiba (Japan), EDS (the 1992 U.S. Presidential Candidate Ross Perot's start-up), Ericsson (Sweden), Leroy Somer (France), Assa Abloy (Sweden), Deutsche Steinzeug (Germany) and Hyundai (South Korea), among others.